JINXER000/RM_NUAA_ROS_YZ/ReadMe.md

 - To launch program in terminal, you can type the last several cmds in M_NUAA_ROS_YZ/scripts/ros-rm-launch.sh.
 - In real battle, you can use gnome to launch the file  RM_NUAA_ROS_YZ/scripts/ros-rm-launch.sh when booting mini PC.

-## supplement resources
+## Supplement resources
-Baidu netdisk contains RTSO 9003 guidebook, industrial camera guidebook and other material if I think it would be helpful.
+[Baidu netdisk](https://pan.baidu.com/s/1ZM3n1FPa3WzwRzYWB4yx6A) (access code: 64c0) contains RTSO 9003 guidebook, industrial camera guidebook and other material if I think it would be helpful.